-Unlike its wine-inspired cousin, chocolate auburn leans more toward true brown.
-This makes it an ideal choice for anyone looking to add dimension and depth to their very dark brown hair.
+Unlike its wine-inspired cousin, this auburn brown hair color leans more toward true brown.
+This makes it an ideal choice for anyone looking to add dimension and depth to their rich dark brown hair.

-For those who aren’t completely sold on a full head of auburn locks, ask your colorist for auburn highlights to add spice and dimension to your natural base color.
+For those who aren’t completely sold on a full head of auburn locks, ask your colorist for auburn highlights on brown hair to add spice and dimension to your natural base color.

 Auburn falls into a gorgeous middle ground between brown and red, one that flatters almost every complexion.
 Amber is an excellent starter shade because it’s basically an over-the-top brunette with red accents.

 While some enjoy a toned-down and sophisticated auburn hair color, others like a little zest.
 Case in point: copper.
 This lighter, punchier take on auburn is perfect for adding spice to your look.
 If you have a pale complexion, this one’s for you!